eecd-design/conditions-for-success_middle/src/content/indicators/empathy/description.md

 Focuses on developing a culture of support through trauma-informed practices, active listening, emotional awareness, and culturally responsive approaches that support all learners.
+Components are aligned to the [NB Curriculum](https://curriculum.nbed.ca/) and include: